rocky-linux/documentation/docs/guides/security/freeradius_radius_server.md

 ## Configuring RADIUS on a switch

-After setting up the FreeRADIUS server, we will configure a RADIUS client on the author's MikroTik switch as a wired 802.1X client:
+After setting up the FreeRADIUS server, you will configure a RADIUS client on the author's MikroTik switch as a wired 802.1X client:

 ```bash
 /radius